-Pension advice is type of financial advice that focus on pensions.
-This can either be standalone advice relating to just your pension arrangements or as a part of a wider piece of advice involving your finances (such as Financial Planing).
+Pension advice is a type of financial advice that focuses on pensions.
+This can either be standalone advice relating to just your pension arrangements or as a part of a wider piece of advice involving your finances (such as Financial Planning).

-When Pension Advice is given as part of wider financial advice (such as Financial Planing) it encompasses other areas of the individuals’ life which can lead to greater overall financial benefit.
+When pension advice is given as part of wider financial advice (such as financial planning) it encompasses other areas of the individual’s life which can lead to greater overall financial benefit.

-There is a wide range of the type of pension advice that you can receive depending on your exact situation (e.g. how complex it is), what you are trying to achieve and how much you are willing to spend on pension advice.
+There is a wide range of different types of pension advice that you can receive depending on your exact situation.
+For example; how complex your situation is, what you are trying to achieve and how much you are willing to spend on pension advice.

-Most pension advice will involve a review of your current pension situation, what you are trying to achieve and your preferences for how you would like to reach your goals (e.g. assessing your risk tolerance).
+Most pension advice will involve a review of your current pension situation, what your objectives/goals are and your preferences for how you would like to reach your goals (e.g. assessing your risk tolerance).
 A wider review of your finances is also common as your optimal pension arrangements will depend on how the rest of your finances are structured.

 There are many things that a pension adviser can do for you, such as protecting your money from inflation, helping you understand how much you can afford to take from your pension without depleting your pension pot too early and advising on the most suitable investments that suit your appetite for risk.

-Another way of Pension Advice, like much financial advice, can be seen as a way of solving problems and answering questions.
+Pension advice can also be seen as a way of solving problems and answering questions, much like financial advice.

 Some types of questions that pensions advice can help answer:

-Analysis of your current pension pot, expected growth rate, lifestyle required in retirement, cashflow analysis and overall tax position are used to forecast when you can retire with the lifestyle you want.
+Analysis of your current pension pot, expected growth rate, lifestyle required in retirement, cash flow analysis and overall tax position is used to forecast when you can retire with the lifestyle you want.

-By analysing the type of lifestyle you want in retirement and how much your current pension is likely to deliver you can gain peace of mind that you are putting enough away or if not then the amount you need to put away and when to reach your goal.
+By analysing the type of lifestyle you want in retirement and how much your current pension is likely to deliver, you can gain peace of mind that you are putting enough away or if not then the amount you need to put away and when to be able to reach your goal.

 Many of us have old pensions, often from old employment, that can range from trivial to significant sums.
 A Pension Adviser can help you determine the best way to access these pensions taking into account tax and pension rules and your current and future financial situation.